 - Seek a master or at least a competent instructor who can help you realize your set aims and objectives.

 - Practise, practise and practise what your master teaches.

 - Periodically assess the progress or otherwise of your training with direct reference to your aims and objectives.

 How does a person know a particular kung fu style is for him?

-What knngfu style is best for a person depends on numerous factors, such as his built and character, his needs and asapirations, as well as the availability of suitable eachers and resources.
+What knngfu style is best for a person depends on numerous factors, such as his built and character, his needs and asapirations, as well as the availability of suitable teachers and resources.
 Moneky Style Kungfu is suitable for a small-size exponent, whereas a bulky person will find Lohan Kungfu more advantageous.
-Usually a student is not informed enough to choose the best style for himself; he should trust that to his teacher
+Usually a student is not informed enough to choose the best style for himself; he should trust that to his teacher.